-Objects
+1. Objects

 An important component of our perception of a stable and unified world is the subjective impression of coherent objects having continuous existence over time.
 Yet the full psychological meaning of the term "object" in this context remains elusive.
 What causes an object at one time to be regarded as the "same object" as another at a previous time, and what does "same" mean in this connection?
-This problem has sometimes been referred to as temporal grouping (Gepshtein & Kubovy, 2000) (as contrasted with spatial grouping, in which elements within a given visual image are aggregated together).
-In this paper we will use the term object individuation, to emphasize the mental construction of individual phenomenal objects having continuous existence.1
+This problem has sometimes been referred to as temporal grouping (e.g. by Gepshtein & Kubovy, 2000), to emphasize that elements are grouped across time, by analogy with spatial grouping, in which elements within a given visual image grouped across space.
+In this paper we will use the term object individuation, to refer to the mental construction of individual phenomenal objects having continuous existence over time.1

 Pioneering research in the study of the object concept has come from the developmental literature (Baillargeon, 1994; Spelke, 1990).
-Infants understand objects to be bounded and coherent three-dimensional entities (Spelke, Breinlinger, Macomber, & Jacobson, 1992), and as young as four months of age believe that objects continue to exist when they disappear behind occluders (Baillargeon, 1987).
+Infants understand objects to be bounded and coherent three-dimensional entities (Spelke, Breinlinger, Macomber & Jacobson, 1992), and as young as four months of age believe that objects continue to exist when they disappear behind occluders (Baillargeon, 1987).
 Thus over time infants develop something like the adult's conception of objects, including expectations of boundedness and coherence, continuity of existence over time, and stability of featural attributes.
 Yet the exact meaning of many of these terms in the adult's conception is still somewhat unclear; the relevant questions in adults have scarcely been studied.
 Adults presumably have "object constancy" in the sense in which the term is usually used; but exactly what does this mean?
 What is held subjectively constant over the course of an object's existence?
 In this paper we study the problem of object identification in adult observers, and attempt to shed light on true psychological meaning of the term "object" and the computations underlying it.